The deepest problem: some perspectives on quantum gravity: A quantum-first approach, and localization of information

 However, here the non-uniqueness of the dressing, corresponding to shifts by radiative fields, plays an important role.
 A dressing may be chosen\cite{DoGi4} so that for different such states \eqref{dstate}, the dependence of the asymptotic gravitational field is only through the Poincar\'e charges, or more general moments of these charges, for the the state\cite{SGsplit}; for further discussion see \cite{SGasymp}.
 Essentially, this is a quantum generalization of classical results that the gravitational field far outside a matter distribution may be, for example, taken to be simply the boosted Kerr solution\cite{CoSc,ChDe}.\

-This means that if there are different states with identical Poincar\'e moments in a neighborhood, those are not distinguished by distant measurements of their perturbative gravitational dressing.
-In this sense there can be localization of information; this construction was referred to as a perturbative gravitational splitting in \cite{SGsplit}.\footnote{This result also argues against\cite{DoGi3,DoGi4,SGsplit} a role for ``soft charges" in resolving the information problem\cite{Hawk-info,HPS1,HPS2}.}
+This means that if there are different states in a neighborhood with identical Poincar\'e moments, those are not distinguished by distant measurements of their perturbative gravitational dressing.
+In this sense there can be localization of information; this construction was referred to as a perturbative gravitational splitting in \cite{SGsplit}.\footnote{This result also argues against\cite{DoGi3,DoGi4,SGsplit} a role for ``soft charges"\cite{Hawk-info,HPS1,HPS2} in resolving the information problem.}

 However, at the nonperturbative level, there are arguments that distant observables can detect the differences between dressed states\cite{MaroUH,JacoBU}\cite{DoGi3}.
 These arise because in gravity the momentum operators can be written as \beq P_\mu = P_\mu^{ADM}[h(\infty)] + \int d^3x\ C_\mu(x) \eeq with $P_\mu^{ADM}$ the asymptotic ADM expressions, and thus become purely asymptotic operators acting on operators or states annihilated by the constraints.
 As in \cite{DoGi3} one can consider expressions where the momentum operators translate the state into the asymptotic region, where another asymptotic observable can detect it: the expectation value of asymptotic observables \beq {}_x\langle\widehat\psi|\calo_y e^{iP_i^{ADM}c^i}|\widehat \psi \rangle_x \eeq depends on details of the underlying state, for certain observables $\calo_y$ and translations $c^i$.
 This requires a large translation, and consequently construction of the dressing beyond leading order.